developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/setup/index.md

 ## Network Requirements

+Network requirements for communication between the device and cloud server:
 * Refer to the document supplied by Zebra to ensure the required URLs are accessible:
     * URL for the web portal for administrator access
     * URL for the mobile devices to access the cloud server:<br><br>